Learn To Dive Port Douglas

-“The best quality PADI course and the best reefs in Port Douglas” – Trip Advisor
+“The best quality learn to dive PADI course and the best reefs in Port Douglas” – Trip Advisor – July 2020

-Blue Dive teams up with Poseidon – cruising out to the unrivalled Agincourt Ribbon Reefs in style.
-Your exciting underwater adventure starts here and where better to complete your course than the magnificent Agincourt Ribbon Reefs, the jewel in the crown of north Queensland outer Great Barrier Reef diving.
+Blue Dive teams up with Poseidon and Silversonic cruising out to the unrivalled Agincourt Ribbon Reefs in style.
+Your exciting underwater adventure starts here and where better to learn to dive than the magnificent Agincourt Ribbon Reefs, the jewel in the crown of north Queensland outer Great Barrier Reef diving.
 The reefs are a must visit dive destination for divers and snorkellers.

 With exclusive training access to these wonderful reefs – complete your course in Blue Dive style.